openstack/heat/doc/source/template_guide/basic_resources.rst

 Attach a volume to an instance
 ------------------------------
-Use the :hotref:`OS::Cinder::VolumeAttachment` resource to attach a volume to an instance.
+Use the :ref:`OS::Cinder::VolumeAttachment` resource to attach a volume to an instance.

 The following example creates a volume and an instance, and attaches the volume